| |

 Women 49 39 12

- The federal government is withholding proof of the existence of intelligent life from others
+The federal government is withholding proof of the existence of intelligent

 planets?